 Luna developers failed in their attempt to build an efficient algorithmic stable coin that follows the laws of demand and supply.
 USDC was meant to “die in the hands” of UST.
 Unfortunately, that didn’t go as planned and Do Kwon will have to deal with strangers knocking on his doors and the billion-dollar fraud allegations first before putting USDC to eternal rest.
 That sounds easier than it really is.
 The failure of Terra’s UST casts a shade on the growth of algorithmic stablecoins; but before this event, this concept was growing and was on track to pose a huge challenge for stablecoins backed by air and efficient printers.
 Algorithmic stablecoins still have a place in the crypto space and still have good chances of being the preferred medium of value preservation in the crypto space.
 If not for any reason, the fact that they are backed by the same concept that powers the whole space — logic, makes them more traditional.

 NFTs might not sell for hundreds of thousands of dollars in the next five years, but they will still be a part of the space.
 Any celebrity selling some “rare behind the scene” pictures might have to settle for less than they charge for a feature as royalties for their NFT drops.
 Signatures of those arts are forever etched on the blockchain, so, they will always be there…just that they could cost (way) less.

 More on the future?
 Maybe a brand-new hype idea?
-Metaverse is already building a huge hype, the next bull run could see many Meta pump and dumps emerge.
-Ethereum 2.0 will probably be finally delivered before then; interesting to imagine what could happen between the years.
+Metaverse is already building a huge hype, the next bull run could see many Meta pumps and dumps emerge.
+Ethereum 2.0 will probably be finally delivered before then; interesting to imagine what could happen over the years.
 What’s your wild guess?